-In this post, you will learn the “tricks of the trades” from a few talented beauty experts.
-Makeup is art and there is no one way to do everything.
-That’s why I have included different methods from different beauty experts.
-This will give you more options to do your makeup.
+In this post, you will learn the “tricks of the trades” from a few talented beauty experts on how to contour a long nose to make it look smaller and shorter.
+I have included different methods from different beauty experts to give you more options to do your makeup.

-Here’s How to Contour Your Nose to Make it Look Shorter
+Here’s How to Contour Your Nose to Make it Look Smaller and Shorter

 What You Will Need: